Poems

 besides his slightly awkward stoop over the racks.

-Then it comes to me that if I can’t tell my brother
+comes to me that if I can’t tell my brother

 about John Malkovich, I can tell John Malkovich